majorx234/rtaudio_example_rust/README.md

   - taken idea for filter design
 - https://github.com/Bujiraso/rickyhan.com-guitar-effects-in-rust
 - https://github.com/0b01/rasta
-  - taken idea for effect trait and code for overdrive
+  - taken idea for effect trait and code for overdrive, delay
 - https://github.com/tsoding/haskell-music
   - thx to tsoding for inspiration of building a cool synth
 - https://github.com/snd/stft
-  - used Miles Steele's implementation of stft
+  - using the implementation of stft (updated to newer rustfft api)